 And what is driving this growth?
 The fast rise of new technologies (Artificial Intelligence, Internet-of-Things, Robotic Process Automation, blockchain, and deep learning) and the lack of in-house information technology engineering.

-In this material, we want to explore how the different IT outsourcing collaboration models work.
-And then take a closer look at how the managed or dedicated teams model works, what are the benefits and the risks that come with having a remote dedicated team and how to best set up one.
+So we wanted to explore how the dedicated team model works, what are the benefits and the risks that come with having a remote dedicated software engineering team and how to best set up one.

-While cost is still a topic on the table when it comes to deciding whether to outsource or not, it’s not as high on the priority list as it used to be.
+When it comes to deciding whether to outsource or not, the cost saving is still a factor on the table wit’s not as high on the priority list as it used to be.
 According to Deloitte's 2018 global outsourcing survey, it’s not even in the top 5 reasons to outsource.
 As Forbes Technology Council points out, there are a number of motivations outside of cost reduction that leads companies to outsource.

 In a dedicated team model, also known as a managed team or customer team, you will work in close cooperation with an outsourcing provider to create a team that will work integrated with your in-house one.
 Both your company and the outsourcing provider share responsibility over execution and deliverables.